Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-celery/README.md

 | **Culture of dependence** <br><br> Impact: 4 <br><br> Likelihood: 2   |Individuals receiving income support can develop a culture of dependence on the program, where government assistance is relied upon rather than taking responsibility for their own financial wellbeing. <br><br> **Mitigation:** to prevent a culture of dependence, the program will only be paid for a defined benefit period, which is aimed at encouraging displaced individuals to regain their financial independence within a set period. |
 | **Political Change** <br><br> Impact: 3 <br><br> Likelihood: 3    |The program may be terminated prematurely due to changes in political decisions.
 As such, individuals may experience a change in the level or availability of financial assistance in times of catastrophic events. <br><br> **Mitigation:** adequate funding needs to be maintained to maintain the stability and longevity of this program, overall reducing political interference. |

+A sensitivity analysis was performed for inflation rates, to address the first risk of having an incorrect model and its subsequent impact on GDP as shown in Figure 5.

+*Figure 5 – GDP Projection Sensitivity Analysis*

+>*** INSERT FIGURE 5 ***

 Holding all other variables constant, negative changes in inflation has a larger impact on GDP than a positive rise in inflation as seen in the graph, where a -2% change in inflation gives a Ꝕ38.9mil change to GDP while a 2% change in inflation gives a Ꝕ27.0mil change in GDP across all years.
 In turn, the less sensitive nature of GDP to higher inflation rates as compared to lower inflation rates suggests that Storslysia is more resilient to inflationary pressures, which is a favourable outcome in projecting future scheme payments compared to a less volatile GDP.

 # Recommendation
 The devised program is strongly recommended within the suggested timeframe as it will ultimately reduce increasing future costs resulting from catastrophic climate occurrences to Storslysia’s economy.
 The strong results were determined using GLM modelling and other projections under two climate scenarios.
 As displayed, the social insurance program incentivises voluntary relocation to achieve the target of restricting costs to 10% of Storsylia’s yearly GDP, thus it is effective in obtaining the set-out objectives.
 We would also advise following the given metrics and frequencies to continuously monitor changes in the real world that could result in updates or adaptions in the program statistics.

 # References
 1. Riahi, Keywan., et al. (2017).
 ‘The Shared Socioeconomic Pathways and their energy, land use, and greenhouse gas emissions implications: An overview’, Global Environmental Change, Volume 42, Pages 153-168. https://ourworldindata.org/explorers/ipcc-scenarios?facet=none&Metric=GDP&Rate=Per+capita&Region=Global&country=SSP1+-+Baseline~SSP2+-+Baseline~SSP3+-+Baseline~SSP4+-+Baseline~SSP5+-+Baseline
 2. Farnham, Matthew.
 (2018).
 ‘Catastrophe Models: The Good, the Bad and the Ugly’, Prevention Web.
 Ambiental Risk. https://www.preventionweb.net/news/catastrophe-models-good-bad-and-ugly